← Back to Blog

 For products with uncertain demand, negotiate conditional discounts: "If I order 2,000 units but can return up to 15% of unsold inventory within 90 days, will you offer the volume discount?"
 Some suppliers will accept this, especially for products they can easily resell or refurbish.

-Real Numbers: What Supplier Discounts Actually Look Like in 2026
+What Volume Discounts Can Look Like in 2026

-These aren't outliers.
-Merchants who actively negotiate supplier terms typically reduce product costs by 8-22% within their first year of focused effort.
+None of these require GM-scale volume.
+Merchants who actively negotiate supplier terms typically reduce product costs within their first year of focused effort.
 The key is treating negotiation as an ongoing process, not a one-time conversation.

 Your 2026 Action Plan for Supplier Discounts